 How much is the basic State Pension?

-In 2013-2014, the full basic State Pension is £110.15 a week for a single person and £176.15 a week for a couple, but your individual circumstances may affect the amount you get.
+In the 2015-2016 tax year, the full basic State Pension is £115.95 a week.
+Your individual circumstances may affect the amount you get.

 If you don't qualify for the full basic State Pension